julie-scherer/flink-docker/README.md

 1. Open a terminal, fork/clone the repo, and navigate (`cd`) to the project folder.

-2. Copy `example.env` to `.env` file and adjust the settings to your liking.
-If you want to skip, the `download-flink.sh` script will copy it for you.
+2. Run the commands below:

     ```bash
-    cp example.env .env
-    ```

-3. Run the commands below:

-    ```bash
-    make download # if you have make installed
+    make up # if you have make installed

     # OR, just run these commands
-    chmod +x ./scripts/download-flink.sh
-    ./scripts/download-flink.sh
+    FLINK_IMAGE=my-flink-image
+    FLINK_CONTAINER=my-flink-container
+    docker build -t ${FLINK_IMAGE} .
+	docker run --name ${FLINK_CONTAINER} -d -p 8081:8081 ${FLINK_IMAGE}
     ```

-    ```bash
-    make start # if you have make installed

-    # OR, just run the commands below
-    chmod +x ./scripts/start-flink.sh
-    ./scripts/start-flink.sh
-    ```

-    &rarr; The **`download-flink.sh`** script will:
-    - Check that `FLINK_DOWNLOAD_PATH` is set in `.env` file and that it is an actual directory on the local computer (default is `$PWD` from `example.env`).
-    - Check if Flink has already been downloaded in `FLINK_DOWNLOAD_PATH`.
-If not, it will first check if the `FLINK_DOWNLOAD_PATH` directory is writable; otherwise, it will exit with an error status since it cannot write to that folder.
-Now if you've passed all those tests and everything's looking good, it will extract the files from the `.tgz` file and write them to the `FLINK_DOWNLOAD_PATH` directory specified in the `.env` file.

-    &rarr; The `start-flink.sh` script, you guessed it, starts Flink!
-    - Once you have Flink installed and set up the environment variables, this script will start Flink by running a very simple command: `$FLINK_HOME/bin/start-cluster.sh`.

-4. Last but not least, verify that Flink is running correctly.
+3. Check that Flink is running correctly.
 Open a web browser and go to http://localhost:8081/.
 This will bring up the Flink web interface, which shows you the status of the Flink cluster.

     **:tada: That's it!
 You should now have Flink installed and running on your local machine.**

+4. Once you are done, clean up your Docker resources:

+    ```bash
+    make down # if you have make installed

+    # OR, you can run the commands below manually
+    docker stop ${FLINK_CONTAINER}
+	docker rm ${FLINK_CONTAINER}
+	docker rmi ${FLINK_IMAGE} --force
+    ```

 ## :star: Check out my notion to learn more!